SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 ---
-description: This article provides a list of permission changes in Syskit Point app registrations through versions.
+description: This article explains how Global Administrators can reconsent and provides a list of permission changes in Syskit Point app registrations through versions.
 ---

 # Change Log